Sunday, December 28, 2025

 Right now, I have seven authors committed and one manuscript received.
 I also have a book designer.
 Next is to find artists for illustrations.

-Graphic prose from William Gibson, Bruce Sterling, and the others appeared on television as Max Headroom: 20 Minutes into the Future.
-Whether in the pastel plastics of Isaac Asimov and A. E. van Vogt or the rust and dust, space travel was always a constant, culturally created before Sputnik.
-Arthur C. Clarke’s 2001: A Space Odyssey neatly joined the two cultures and before that, Captain Midnight had to face hostile robots.
-At school ,we practiced hiding under our desks in case of a nuclear war.
-I was about nine years old, when I point out to my friends that the Russians would likely target the steel mills, over a mile away.
-I think that it was Ronald who replied that the atomic bomb is an air burst and with the mills down in the valley, that make us the ones hit worst.
-So, when my mother bought me Assignment in Space with RIP Foster, it seemed normal that the bad guys would be Commies (“Connies”: Consolidated Peoples’ Republics).
-And we are fighting for possession of an asteroid of thorium.
+At school, we practiced hiding under our desks in case of a nuclear war, a probable future about which there were many stories.
+I was about nine years old, when I pointed out to my friends that the Russians would likely target the steel mills, over a mile away.
+I think that it was Ronald who replied that the atomic bomb is an air burst and with the mills down in the valley, that made us the ones hit worse.
+So, when my mother bought me Assignment in Space with RIP Foster, it seemed normal that the bad guys would be “Connies” from the Consolidated Peoples’ Governments.
+And we fought for possession of an asteroid of thorium.
 Color the future as you please.

 You can match it to your shirt.
 Some science fiction writers match it to their skin.
 Last night, I read through an essay on AfroCentric scifi.